Hernan-Ibarra/elasticsearch-presentation/slides.md

 # What is OpenSearch

-- A fork of ElasticSearch
+- A fork of ElasticSearch created in 2021.

 ---